OfentseTshepe/memory-test-game/README.md

 ## Requirements for local debugging

-This game was developed using React js, so a react js environment
+This game was developed using React js, so a react js environment is required